tute/talk-welcoming-people/README.md

 Until an announcement, it’s possible that not everyone knew that everyone knew the thing, and that can prevent individuals from acting.

-As a dictatorial leader, to prevent something from becoming common knowledge, all you need to do is censor the common-knowledge-producing mechanisms: the press, the Internet, public meetings, the #talkpay Twitter thread.
+As a dictator, to prevent something from becoming common knowledge, all you need to do is censor the common-knowledge-producing mechanisms: the press, the Internet, public meetings, the #talkpay Twitter thread.